MinhajjK/Clothing_Store_Application/README.md

-# Clothing_Store_Application
+# Clothing-Store-Software-application
-This Java application, developed using Eclipse IDE, manages a clothing store system.
-It's linked to a MySQL database and features a user-friendly front end created with JavaFX library and Scene Builder.
-Simply set up Java environment in your IDE, including necessary JavaFX and JDBC jar files, then run the application.
+A full fledge application software (Clothing Store System) written in java and eclipse IDE connected with My SQL database and the front end of the software is written with the help of JavaFX libray and scene builder.
+First you have to set the environment for running java in eclipse IDE or any other IDE of your own choice.
+In case of eclipse you have to include necessary jar files of JavaFX library and JDBC jar file for MY SQL Server.
+After setting all the environment just hit the run button.